grafana/pyroscope-java/README.md

 ### JFR format and multiple event support

-Starting with version v0.5.0 JFR format is (partially) supported to be able to support multiple events (JFR is the only output format that supports [multiple events in `async-profiler`](https://github.com/jvm-profiling-tools/async-profiler#multiple-events)).
+Starting with version v0.5.0 JFR format is supported to be able to support multiple events (JFR is the only output format that supports [multiple events in `async-profiler`](https://github.com/jvm-profiling-tools/async-profiler#multiple-events)).
 It currently supports the following events:
 - jdk.ExecutionSample (supported in `pyroscope-java >= 0.5.0` and `pyroscope >= 0.13.0`), used for CPU sampling events (`itimer`, `cpu`, `wall`).
 - jdk.ObjectAllocationInNewTLAB (supported in `pyroscope-java >= 0.5.0` and `pyroscope >= 0.14.0`), used for alloc sampling.